 In contrast to matt, the key characteristic of a gloss finish is shine!
 Because gloss finishes have a very smooth, polished surface, they reflect a huge amount of light, making them very shiny and bright.

 The smooth surface of gloss cabinets makes them extremely easy to clean, though fingerprints, marks, and scratches will show up more easily.
 One thing to bear in mind is that if you choose an acrylic gloss finish, always use a non-abrasive cleaning solution.

-There is also a wide range of colours to choose from for most types of gloss cabinets; however, if you opt for a gloss PVC finish, you won’t be able to pick darker colours as these show up the irregularities on the surface.
+There is also a wide range of colours to choose from for most types of glass cabinets; however, if you opt for a gloss PVC finish, you won’t pick darker colours as these show up the irregularities on the surface.

 Now that we’ve covered the basics, we’re going to explore how choosing matt or gloss relates to other key factors, including the lighting, colour, and size of your kitchen.

-In most cases, you want to maximise how big your kitchen looks and feels, and lighting can play a big part in this.
+In most cases, you want to maximise your kitchen looks and feels, and lighting can play a big part in this.

 Alternatively, perhaps you have a very bright kitchen with lots of light, in which case many gloss cabinets may be too bright, and a matt finish will give you a sophisticated and timeless look.